How to Make Life’s Hardest Decisions: 3 Decision Making Methods to Solve Dilemmas

-What do you do when you are faced with a big decision to which you don’t know the answer?
+What do you do when faced with a big decision to which you don’t know the answer?

 Do you opt for the middle road that marginally meets everyone’s needs?
 Do you sacrifice your needs for others?
 Do you randomly pick an option, and simply hope for the best?
-Do you pick what seems to be the most logical, even though you are not 100% sure about it?
+Do you pick what seems to be the most logical, even though you are not 100% sure?
 Do you put off the decision making process and hope everything will sort itself out eventually?

-Biggest Decision I’ve Ever Had to Make (To Date)
+Biggest Decision I Had to Make (Till My Mid-20s)

-The biggest decision I’ve ever had to make (to date) would be when I quit my day job to pursue my passion.
-While I’ve faced some conflicting and ambiguous situations before, none of them were as close to my heart as this one.
+The biggest decision I had to make up till my mid-20s was regarding the quitting of my day job to pursue my passion.
+While I’ve faced some conflicting situations before, none of them were as close to my heart as this one.

-Unlike what most people grapple with, my decision was not between (a) staying on in my day job and (b) pursuing my passion.
+Unlike what most would think, my decision was not between (a) staying on in my day job and (b) pursuing my passion.
 There was no doubt to me that I should pursue my passion.
 This was something I knew I wanted to do since several years ago.
-(For more on how I came to this realization, read: Two Important Things that Led to My Discovery of My Real Purpose, Passion or Money?, and How To Overcome Fear Of Loss And Pursue Your Dreams.)
+(For more on how I came to this realization, read: Two Important Things that Led Me to Discover My Real Purpose, Passion or Money?, and How to Overcome Fear Of Loss And Pursue Your Dreams.)

-The decision was between (a) quitting right away to do what I love and (b) working for another one to two years (or more) before quitting so I could rake more savings.
+The decision was between (a) quitting right away to pursue my passion and (b) working for a couple more years before quitting to rake in more savings.
 The first option would bring me fulfillment because I would get to pursue my passion right away.
-The second one would put me in a calmer state of mind regarding my financial situation.
+The second one would put me in a calmer state of mind regarding my finances.

 Initially I was unable to decide because both options had their pros and cons.
 Each one would aid me in some manner with regards to pursuing my passion.
-Each one would benefit me in some way.
-It was hard to choose one over another.
+I found it very difficult to choose one over another.

 It was when I took a different tack to the problem that the answer unveiled itself to me.
-This is the first method I’d like to share with you, which I call the Fast Forwarding Method.
+This brings us to my first decision making method, what I call the Fast Forward Method.

-While I was contemplating the decision, I mentally fast forwarded one to two years into the future, as a thought experiment.
-Then, I asked myself which path I would want to be living in.
+With my dilemma in mind, I mentally fast forwarded one year into the future as a thought experiment.
+Then, I asked myself which path I would want to be in.

-When I did that, the answer hit me like a speeding bullet: “Quit right away and start pursuing my passion.”
-There was not even a moment of hesitation or doubt in my mind.
-It was very clear what I needed to do.
+The answer hit me like a bullet: “Quit right away and pursue my passion.”
+There was not even a moment of hesitation or doubt.
+It was so apparent what I needed to do.
 Quit right away, now.

-Reason being that even if I were to pursue my passion and make little progress after one year, two years, or even three years, it would still be more progress than if I were to continue working in my day job.
-Every extra day I stayed on at my day job meant that I were delaying the pursuit of my passion by another day, and subsequently delaying the realization of my ideal vision.
+Reason being that even if I were to pursue my passion and make little progress after one year, two years, or even three years, I would still be making more progress than if I continued working in my day job.
+Every extra day I stayed on at my day job meant delaying the pursuit of my passion by another day, and subsequently delaying the realization of my dreams.

 In fact, the further I fast forwarded myself, the clearer my answer was.
 One year into the future?
 “Yes, I should definitely quit now and pursue my passion.”
 Three years into the future?
 “I can’t even believe I was conflicted about this decision.
 It’s so obvious that I should just quit. ” Five years into the future?
 “What am I even contemplating??
 This job has no role in my long-term vision of my life.
 Hurry up and quit now!!“

 By adopting a future perspective, it removed me from my present situation, which helped me to evaluate the decision more consciously.
-What might have seemed crucial from a three to six month time frame melted away when I looked at the situation from a 1-, 3-, and 5-year point of view.
-I were able to see what were the things that really mattered vs. the things that might seem important in the short term but did not matter in the long run.
+What might have seemed crucial from a three to six month time frame melted away when I looked at the situation from a one-, three-, and five-year point of view.
+I was able to see the things that really mattered vs. the things that might seem important in the short term but did not matter in the long run.